tdaylan/pcat/docs/index.rst

 ..
 In case you don't, here is a script that should get you the necessary files.

-The default run collects a single chain of 100000 samples before thinning and burn-in.
+The default run collects a single chain of 100000 samples, discards the initial 20% of the samples and thins the remaining samples to obtain a chain of 1000 samples.
+The number of processes, total number of samples per process, the number of samples to be discarded and the factor by which to thin the chain can be set using the arguments ``numbproc``, ``numbswep``, ``numbburn`` and ``factthin``, respectively.
 After initialization, PCAT collects samples, produces frame plots (snapshots of the sampler state during the execution) and postprocesses the samples at the end.
 The run should finish in under half an hour with the message

 .. code-block:: none